Military Call to Duty

 • Circumstances at the university have changed so much that reemployment is impossible or unreasonable;

-• If the employee is no longer qualified for his or her prior position despite reasonable efforts to re-qualify that person and if reemployment would pose an undue hardship to the university; or
+• If the employee is no longer qualified for their prior position despite reasonable efforts to re-qualify that person and if reemployment would pose an undue hardship to the university; or

 • The original employment was only temporary or of short duration with no reasonable expectation that it would continue indefinitely.